 Here's the 15-minute presentation in full:

-If you are would like to find out more about how GeoSpock can help to drive your Smart City agenda, click here.
+To find out more about how GeoSpock can help to drive your Smart City agenda, contact us.